webtorrent/webtorrent/README.md

 - WebTorrent bootstrap DHT node does *a bit* more work than a BitTorrent one since it must do WebRTC signaling.
 (Not a huge deal)

-## NPM modules
+## The NPM Way&trade;

 "When applications are done well, they are just the really application-specific, brackish residue that can't be so easily abstracted away.
-All the nice, reusable components sublimate away onto github and npm where everybody can collaborate to advance the commons." -[substack](http://substack.net/how_I_write_modules)
+All the nice, reusable components sublimate away onto github and npm where everybody can collaborate to advance the commons." -- [substack](http://substack.net/how_I_write_modules)

 - [webtorrent](https://github.com/feross/webtorrent) (this repo)
 - [magnet-uri](https://github.com/feross/magnet-uri)